 In the application of the Company's accounting policies, which are described in note 1, the Director is required to make judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
-The only significant judgement made by the Director relates to the useful lives of property, plant and equipment.
+The only key source of estimation made by the Director relates to the useful lives of property, plant and equipment.